Throughout the Twin Cities, Southview Design landscaping customers are enthusiastic about referring us to friends, neighbors, and family.

 After sharing his inspiration with his wife, Julie, the two of them started searching through home and garden magazines for more ideas.
 They liked the idea of a pergola but wanted something curved rather than flat and with a sturdy roof so they could use their outdoor room even when it was raining.
 After talking to several companies without finding exactly what they wanted, Steve, an orthodontist, decided to ask his patient, Cory Hedstrom of Manley Brothers Construction, Inc., to design the roof structure they were after.
 “He took the ball and ran with it,” Steve recalls.
 “It was exactly what we wanted.”

-Hedstrom also introduced the couple to Tim Johnson, a landscape designer with Southview Design in Inver Grove Heights.
-As they talked with Johnson, what started as an outdoor room grew into an expansive outdoor living area.
+Hedstrom also introduced the couple to a landscape designer with Southview Design in Inver Grove Heights.
+As they talked with their designer, what started as an outdoor room grew into an expansive outdoor living area.
 Fortunately, when they bought their Woodbury home in 2007, Steve and Julie had the foresight to choose a bigger-than-average lot with a backyard they considered to be a “clean slate” because it was nothing but a slope of grass.

 Share a bite or soak up some rays by they pool.